s-ol/themer/README.md

 In a running setup this directory will contain the following:

-- `templates`, a directory holding the templates for your all your themes.
+- `templates`, a directory holding the templates for all your themes.
 This is where new themes are generated from.
 - an arbitrary number of themes (which are directories).
 These hold the config files that are specifically generated for this one